glycerine/rmq/README.md

 ### Or: How to utilize Go libraries from R.

+The much anticipated Go 1.5 release brought strong support for building C-style shared libraries (.so files) from Go source code and libraries.

+*This is huge*.
+It opens up many exciting new possibilities.
+In this proof-of-concept project (rmq), we explore using this new capability to extend R with Go libraries.

 Package rmq provides messaging based on msgpack and websockets.
 It demonstrates calling from R into Golang (Go) libraries to extend R with functionality available in Go.

  We use the Go library https://github.com/ugorji/go codec for msgpack encoding and decoding.
 This is a high performance implementation.
 We use it in a mode where it only supports the updated msgpack 2 (current) spec.

 For websockets, we use the terrific https://github.com/gorilla/websocket library.
+As time permits in the future, we'll extend this proof of concept into a more integrated messaging system.

 ##Status

+Proof of concept.
+A weekend sprint worth of work was done.
 The msgpack portion is solid and tested.
 The websocket portion is there, but is just a proof of concept without much polish (yet).
 Integration between the two is still todo.

 ## example R session, showing the msgpack library at work